Can you eat miso when pregnant? The Japanese say yes!

-As expectant mothers, it’s always important to be wary of what you eat.
+For expectant mothers, it’s always important to be wary of what you eat.

-So, can you eat miso when you’re pregnant?
+So can you eat miso when you’re pregnant?

 In general, yes, you can, but you should only have it in controlled amounts.
 As miso is made of fermented soybeans and various types of grains, there are typically no health concerns when you have it while you’re pregnant.
-In fact, in most parts of Japan, expectant mothers still retain miso as a part of their daily diet.
+In fact, in most parts of Japan, expectant mothers still keep miso as a part of their daily diet.

-This is as miso is known to contain various nutritional benefits such as folic acid, B vitamins, and vitamin E and K. Subsequently, miso is also known to be good for an expectant mother’s gut health, reducing the discomforts of pregnancy-related health worries like gas, constipation, and bloating.
+This is because miso is known to contain various nutritional benefits such as folic acid, B vitamins, and vitamin E and K. Subsequently, miso is also known to be good for an expectant mother’s gut health, reducing the discomforts of pregnancy-related health worries like gas, constipation, and bloating.

 Also read: is it safe to eat teppanyaki while pregnant?

+Subsequently, many expecting mothers may also turn to instant miso soups that can be found in most markets.
 However, instant miso soup packets often contain additional sodium that may be bad for your health.
-Thus, it’s recommended to avoid instant miso soups when you’re expecting.
+So it’s recommended that you avoid instant miso soups when you’re expecting.

 Also read: can you eat sushi while pregnant?